 A guided visit at Móra la Nova station shows the evolution of trains and the line of Direct trains linking Barcelona and Madrid.
 These trains, some of which are still in use, can be admired at the new depot.

-You can travel back in time in the Railway Museum of Móra la Nova where the exhibition of many valuable pieces brings the evolution of the railway system to life.
+You can travel back in time in the Railway Museum in Móra la Nova where the exhibition of many valuable pieces brings the evolution of the railway system to life.

 The museum exhibition, in the former railway watch tower, helps to understand the origins and evolution of Catalan railways.
 One of its most valuable features is without a doubt its collection of trains.
 In addition, the Museum still preserves what was one of the first electromechanical systems for station control in Europe and a 23-metre rotating bridge on which the engines changed direction.